-One system that has this potential is the EVOLVE (Evaporation of Lithium and Vapor Extraction) concept.
-The key feature of the EVOLVE concept is the use of the heat of vaporization of lithium (about 10 times higher than water) as the primary means for capturing and removing the fusion power.
-A reasonable range of boiling temperatures of this alkali metal is 1200 to 1400 C, corresponding with a saturation pressure of 0.035 to 0.2 MPa.
-Calculations indicate that an evaporative system with Li at ~1200 C can remove a first wall surface heat flux of >2 MW/m2 with an accompanying neutron wall load of > 10 MW/m2.
+One system that has this potential is the EVOLVE (evaporation of lithium and vapor extraction) concept.
+The key feature of the EVOLVE concept is the use of the heat of vaporization of lithium (about ten times higher than water) as the primary means for capturing and removing the fusion power.
+A reasonable range of boiling temperatures of this alkali metal is $1200-1400^{\circ}\text{C}$, corresponding with a saturation pressure of 0.035-0.2 MPa.
+Calculations indicate that an evaporative system with Li at $\sim 1200^{\circ}\text{C}$ can remove a first wall surface heat flux of > 2 MW/m2 with an accompanying neutron wall load of > 10 MW/m2.
 The system has the following characteristics:

 - 1. The high operating temperature translates naturally to a high power conversion efficiency. - 2.
 The choices for structural materials are limited to high temperature refractory alloys.
 A tungsten alloy, e.g. W-5%Re, is the primary candidate as a structural material, with tantalum alloys as the back-up. - 3.
-The vapor operating pressure is very low (sub-atmospheric), resulting in a very low primary stress in the structure. - 4.
+The vapor operating pressure is very low (subatmospheric), resulting in a very low primary stress in the structure. - 4.
 The temperature variation throughout the first wall and blanket is low, resulting in low structural distortion and thermal stresses. - 5.
-The lithium flow rate is approximately a factor of ten slower than that required for selfcooled first wall and blanket.
+The lithium flow rate is approximately a factor of ten slower than that required for self-cooled first wall and blanket.
 The low velocity means that an insulator coating is not required to avoid an excessive MHD pressure drop.

 The areas addressed are first wall and blanket design, tritium breeding, activation and waste, power conversion, first wall thermo-mechanical behavior, tritium extraction, and critical issues.
-The key features of the design are summarized in Table 1.11.
+The key features of the design are summarized in Table 11.